-Join Chad Perkins for an in-depth discussion in this video Using the Subject tools, part of Up and Running with Magic Bullet Suite.
+Join Chad Perkins for an in-depth discussion in this video Using the Subject tools, part of Learning Magic Bullet Suite.

 All right, let's go ahead and open up Looks here, the Looks interface.
 And as we go over to the tools, we see that we have these five different categories and tons of effects.
 And for new users, this is often very overwhelming, it certainly was for me.
 To complicate things, when you apply one of these tools to your footage, there's tons of controls.
 It can be certainly overwhelming.
 So what we're going to do in this chapter is to kind of just browse through these different tools in these different categories.